Vee-del/Vee-del/README.md

 - 👋 Hi, My name is Vanessa Achessa
 -  Cybersecurity specialist and Software Developer.
 - Certified in Digital Forensics and Threat Intelligence.
+- Ethical Hacker
-- Looking to collaborate on Software Development and Cysec projects.
+- Looking to collaborate on Software Development( Database Administration, frontend and backend as well as Cysec projects.
 - Reachable through email @Winnie.vanessa32@gmail.com